diberry/js-e2e-web-app-easy-auth-app-to-app-to-microsoft-graph/README.md

     git clone https://github.com/Azure-Samples/js-e2e-web-app-easy-auth-app-to-app-to-microsoft-graph && cd js-e2e-web-app-easy-auth-app-to-app-to-microsoft-graph
     ```

+### Script - Create Azure resources

 1. Run the following script to create the required Azure apps.
 If you don't have any more free app plans left, you can change the `pricingtier` variable value to `B1` in the **azure_create_resources.sh** script before running it.

     ```bash
-    bash azure_create_resources.sh
+    bash 1_azure_create_resources.sh
     ```

+### Portal - Create Azure Identity app registrations for each auth
-1. Create both the client and API Active Directory apps with the Microsoft identity provider - refer to documentation.
-You should have the Active Directory client ID for the API app before moving to the next step.
+1. Create both the client and API Active Directory apps with the Microsoft identity provider in the Azure portal - refer to documentation.
+You should have the Active Directory **client ID** for the API app before moving to the next step.
     * API Active Directory app
         * api permissions are User.Read (or more restrictive would be profile)
         * authorized client applications
             * CLIENT's Active Directory app - you need the AD client ID and the authorized scope `api://API-AD-APP-CLIENT_ID/user_impersonation`.
     * CLIENT Active Directory app
         * api permissions are user-impersonation

+### Script - Configure loginParameters

 1. Open **azure_config_auth.sh** in the Azure cloud shell and set the value of `apiappclientid` to the API's Active Directory client ID.
 1. Configure App Service loginParameters for each app.

     ```bash
-    bash azure_config_auth.sh
+    bash 2_azure_config_auth.sh
     ```

+### Script - Apply Graph version

+Not sure if this is still needed?

+1. Configure

+    ```bash
+    bash 2a_azure_config_graph_version.sh
+    ```

+### Script - Deploy apps to Azure

+1. Execute script which creates zip files and deploy.

+    ```bash
+    bash 3_azure_deploy_apps.sh
+    ```

+## Test web app

+In a browser, go to client (a) app, login, and select to get the profile.

+## Debugging

+If you don't get a profile, both the client and api apps have /debug to see the current environment variables and http header values.